-The PICOfreedom module supports both a FIPS Approved mode and non-Approved mode of operation.
+The Kingston S2 CM supports both a FIPS Approved mode and non-Approved mode of operation.

 In order to place the module into FIPS Approved mode, the operator must successfully open the private area by entering a valid password to authenticate to an authorized Role.